belong2yourself/vulnerabilities/docs/ProVide/Local Privilege Escalation via Unquoted Service Path/readme.md

 ## Remediation

-There is no fix to this vulnerability at the moment.
+Updating the software to v14.0 or higher should solve the issue.

 ## References